 Normally you would not show your cards to the other players, but because this is a new game for the kids, they showed me their cards at the beginning.

 By the way, notice the green and white abacus with the dark frame?
 This was a special edition abacus that I just had to have!
-Hopefully RightStart will make more some day….
+You can still get some of these special abacuses….

 The object of this game is to pair two cards that equal ten.
 Before you start asking for cards though, you need to look at your hand and see if you have two cards that equal ten when added together.